virattt/financial-datasets/README.md

 # Financial Datasets 🧪

-Financial Datasets is an open-source Python library that allows developers to create synthetic financial datasets using Large Language Models (LLMs).
+Financial Datasets is an open-source Python library that allows developers to create synthetic question & answer financial datasets using Large Language Models (LLMs).
 With this library, you can generate realistic financial datasets based on SEC filings such as 10-Ks, 10-Qs, and other financial reports.